 - Post pictures of lost pets brought to your facility on your organization’s Facebook page and/or website.

 - Mention whether a dog that is adoptable or impounded was brought to your shelter as a surrender or a stray.
+Use Helping Lost Pets website, a national database of lost and found animals.

 - Have volunteers or staff members compare lost pet reports with the animals your facility is holding as strays to see if any match.